 “Fairy tales are more than true – not because they tell us dragons exist, but because they tell us dragons can be beaten.”
 He went on to describe the power of great stories to “…furnish you with armor, with knowledge, with weapons, with tools you can take back into your life to help make it better.”
 (Here’s a link to a wonderful article on a website called BrainPickings.org — Neil Gaiman on How Stories Last.)

 We hold onto the fairy tales with the wicked witches and evil kings and trolls and dragons not because they are factual, but because they are true.
 In much the same way, we do not tell the stories of the Garden of Eden and of the prophet Elijah and of John the Baptist because of factual content.
-Such facts are only for people who want to distract themselves from the truth.
+Any facts in these sorts of stories are only for people who want to distract themselves from the truth.
 There is a difference.

 John the Baptist was executed by Herod.
 That is the simple fact of the matter.
 We are still telling this story because John the Baptist dead had more to offer than Herod alive.
 That is the truth.